-Length of Course:

-Semester or Year-Open to 8th graders only
+Length of Course: Semester or Year-Open to 7th and 8th graders position.

 Course Description: This course starts at the beginning . . . it is a great choice for students with little to no prior music experience or self-taught guitarists who want to refine their technique and work on notereading skills.
 You will learn to play many current and classic rock tunes; learn the fundamentals of soloing and finger-style guitar, music theory and song writing.